Mikehope254/Cyfrin-Updraft-Course/Contracts/1. Simple Storage/simpleStorage.md

 - In Solidity, `calldata` and `memory` are temporary storage locations for variables during function execution. `calldata` is temporary read-only, used for function inputs that can't be modified. `memory` allows for read-write access, letting variables be changed within the function.
 To modify `calldata` variables, they must first be loaded into `memory`.

-//Calldata and Memory both mean temporary variables.
+- Calldata and Memory both mean temporary variables.
 Memory data can be changed while Calldata cannot.

     Warning...
 Most Variable types default to memory automatically.
 However, for strings , you must specify either 'memory' or 'calldata'